 Discover some of the best tactics to help you get a great deal on your dream home

 Buying a home at a favourable price starts before you even find the property that you aim to purchase.
 Once you have found an area that you like, with homes within your budget, contact the local estate agents.
 Do not reveal to them the absolute limits of what you are willing to pay, as they are likely to try to get you interested in properties that are for sale at a higher amount in order to boost their commission.
-By not giving away your maximum budget, you may be in a better position to negotiate on a home that really is in your price range.
+By not giving away your maximum budget, you may be in a better position to make an offer and negotiate on a home that really is in your price range.

 What not to do?